 Background:

-On [XX] date, VELCO published the 2024 Long Range Transmission Plan (LRTP, The Plan) which identified the potential for reliability concerns on the transmission system under scenarios of high load growth and multiple transmission elements out of service.
+On June 28, 2024, VELCO published the 2024 Vermont Long Range Transmission Plan (LRTP, The Plan) which identified the potential for reliability concerns on the transmission system under scenarios of high load growth and multiple transmission elements out of service.
 The LRTP identified the Northern and Northwest areas of concern as the two areas which require a Non-Transmission Alternative analysis (NTA analysis) under Docket 7081 due to their timing being within a ten-year horizon.

 The geographic area for the Northern Vermont zone is bounded by the Plattsburgh, Williston, Granite, and Littleton substations.
 The Northern Vermont Reliability concern is the result of load growth, primarily driven by forecasted electrification of the transportation and heating sectors.
 The Vermont Road Map forecast – originally developed in 2023 for the Long Range Transmission Plan - assumes that future EV loads will have uncontrolled profiles, meaning that peak EV loads would overlap with peak base and heating loads.
 The voltage collapse concern arises as the result of an N-1-1 event on the 115 kV system, followed by tripping of multiple subtransmission lines to avoid thermal overloads on the 34.5 kV system.
 The critical load level is 505 MW in the Northern Vermont area, and the 2024 Long Range Plan shows a potential peak load of 580 MW during some winter peak events.
 The timing of this concern is Winter 2033 under the Vermont Road Map, or VELCO’s highest load growth case.